saideldah/saideldah/README.md

 ### **Summary**

-I am an energetic Software Engineer with 10+ years of professional experience developing robust code for high-volume businesses.
-Worked on 8 big enterprise projects and implemented more than 12 business-to-consumer apps and websites.
-I am a result-oriented, dependable, enthusiastic team player, and a deep creative thinker.
+Senior Software Engineer and Tech Lead with 11+ years of experience leading teams in designing and delivering large-scale enterprise solutions.
+Proven track record of driving key projects from architectural design to implementation, focusing on scalability and business growth.
+Passionate about mentoring engineers, fostering cross-functional collaboration, and solving complex challenges.
+Seeking to transition into higher-level leadership roles to continue driving both technical innovation and strategic success.

 > **Please click [here](resume.md) to get the complete resume.**